gbv/beaconspec/beacon.md

 ## message

-The message meta field is a normalized Unicode string that is used as template or as default value for [link labels](#link-label).
+The message meta field is used as template or as default value for [link labels](#link-label).

 ## description

-The description meta field is a normalized Unicode string that is used as template or as default value for [link descriptions](#link-description).
+The description meta field is used as template or as default value for [link descriptions](#link-description).

 ## institution

-...TODO... (publishing institution or institution repsonsible for the link targets)...
+The institution meta field contains the name of an institution or publisher responsible for the link targets and/or responsible for the BEACON dump.

 ## name

-...TODO... (needed or can we drop this?)
+The name meta field contains a name or title of the BEACON dump and/or of all of its targets.
+For instance if all links point to resources in a database, the name meta field contains the name of the database.

 ## feed